MuhXd/Pfe-Docs/docs/Pfe/Main.md

 end
 ```

-> For more examples and detailed information on client-side functionality, you can refer to the [PFE Client documentation](Pfe/Client.md)
+> For more examples and detailed information on Client Value, you can refer to the [Lib.Client documentation](Pfe/Client.md)

 ### Lib.moveWater Example
 - if the _Water1 is in Intro then it moves 30 Y at 10 seconds